 We traveled from the white sand beaches of Boracay, to the jungle in Bohol that’s mostly untouched by tourism, and ended our trip surrounded by the jutting seaside cliffs of Palawan.
 Each island we visited had its own beauty and charm, and we decided early on that it certainly won’t be our last visit.

-More pictures and stories will be coming soon, but for now, keep reading to see why the Philippines should be your next destination.
+You can find more about the Philippines here, but for now, keep reading to see why the Philippines should be your next destination.

 You’ll meet the most warm and welcoming people.